Anga

 Counted among the "sixteen great nations" in Buddhist texts like the Anguttara Nikaya, Aṅga also finds mention in the Jain Vyakhyaprajnapti's list of ancient janapadas.

 Location

-Annga proper was located between the Champa river to the west and the Rajmahal hills to the east.
+Anga proper was located between the Champa river to the west and the Rajmahal hills to the east.
 However, at times, its territories did extend to the sea in the south, or included Magadha in the west.

-The capital of Anga, named Campā, was located at the confluence of the Champa and Ganga rivers, and corresponds to the modern-day area of Champapuri and Champanagar in Bhagalpur the eastern part of the Indian state of Bihar.
+The capital of Anga, named Champapuri, was located at the confluence of the Champa and Ganga rivers, and corresponds to the modern-day area of Champapuri and Champanagar in Bhagalpur the eastern part of the Indian state of Bihar.
 According to the Jatakas, Champa was also called Kala-Champa, while Puranic texts claim its ancient name was Malini.

 The other important cities within the Anga kingdom included Assapura (Sanskrit: Ashvapura) and Bhaddiya (Sanskrit: Bhadrika).

 Etymology

 According to the Mahabharata (I.104.53–54) and Puranic literature, Aṅga was named after Prince Anga, the founder of the kingdom, and the son of Vali, who had no sons.
 So, he requested the sage, Dirghatamas, to bless him with sons.
 The sage is said to have begotten five sons through his wife, the queen Sudesna.
 The princes were named Aṅga, Vaṅga, Kaliṅga, Sumha and Pundra.

 The Ramayana (1.23.14) narrates the origin of name Aṅga as the place where Kamadeva was burnt to death by Siva and where his body parts (aṅgas) are scattered.